Your basket is currently empty!

-We are an equine rescue centre in north Leeds whose aim is to rescue, rehabilitate, re-home or offer residency to horses, ponies and donkeys who may otherwise end up neglected, or are already suffering from neglect.
+We are an equine and welfare charity in north Leeds whose aim is to rescue, rehabilitate, re-home or offer residency to horses, ponies and donkeys who may otherwise end up neglected, or are already suffering from neglect.
+We offer help and support to equines in the community, and monitor the living conditions and situations of animals that give cause for concern.
 Often, animals who are taken in by us are heading on a downward spiral in their lives and desperately need intervention before things get worse for them.

-The centre is run by a small team of staff and supported by a valued number of volunteers.
+Our centre is run by a small team of skilled and experienced staff and supported by a dedicated group of valued volunteers.
 Our qualified and experienced welfare staff are trained to assess animals in the community who are ‘at risk’.
-This can be horses with untreated health issues, ones living in unsuitable environments, those whose owners lack the finances and experience to provide proper care for their animals, and those who are likely to end up ultimately being passed around from dealer to dealer, from home to home, their lives becoming worse by the week.
+This can be horses with untreated health issues, ones living in unsuitable environments, those whose owners lack the finances and experience to provide proper care for their animals, owners who have passed away or those who are likely to end up ultimately being passed around from dealer to dealer, from home to home, their lives becoming worse by the week.

 We have set up our site especially to benefit any equines who stay with us by enriching their environment with edible medicinal hedgerows, setting up a grazing system which allows the grass to grow naturally and stay in good condition, and setting up hard standing areas to prevent mud and the related health and welfare conditions it can bring.